 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of Staff Nurse you might progress to a role such as Registered Nurse Supervisor eventually.
 Later on in your career, you could end up with the title Nurse Manager.

 Tell us your goals and we'll match you with the rights job to get there.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 15.8% of scrub nurses listed patient care on their resume, but soft skills such as physical stamina and compassion are important as well.
+Out of all the resumes we looked through, 16.4% of Scrub Nurses listed Surgery on their resume, but soft skills such as Communication skills and Compassion are important as well.